appcelerator/amplify-tooling/docs/Release Notes/Axway CLI 2.0.0.md

  * style: Prefix error message with an X symbol.

+### amplify-cli-auth@2.4.0

+ * refactor(switch): Reworked the `switch` command to use the web browser to switch the org instead of prompting.
+ * style: Prefixed more error messages with an X symbol.

 ### amplify-cli-pm@2.0.0

  * BREAKING CHANGE: Dropped support for Node.js 10.12.0 and older.